RAGE-toolkit/RAGE-workshop-2024/day5/day5_GLUE_MADDOG.md

 ## Task 1

-Use the `nig-af2-seqs.fasta` file in the `Home/RAGE-workshop-2024/day4/Phylogenetics/Data` folder.
+Use the `nig-af2-seqs.fasta` file in the `home/rage-1/workshop-dir/data/day4/Phylogenetics/Data` folder.
+The same sequences we were working with earlier to build our trees.

 Go to RABV-GLUE (http://rabv-glue.cvr.gla.ac.uk/#/home) and click Analysis -> Genotyping and Interpretation